 – I think it’s time to go.

 We headed to the western part of the city.
 On our way, we passed by a rich neighbourhood and an alley bordered with imposingly tall trees.
-Finally, we could marveled at the stunning view over the city of Rome.
+Finally, we could marvel at the stunning view over the city of Rome.
 I could see all the places I have visited as a tourist but from a new perspective.
-This panoramic view seemed like a metaphor of my current tour.
-Now I was not seeing separate buildings, streets and squares.
+This panoramic view seemed like a metaphor for my current tour.
+Now I was not seeing separate buildings, streets, and squares.
 I was seeing the whole picture laden with towers and domes soaring over a multitude of brick buildings.

 – What is that building that looks like a wealthy family’s mansion? – I said while pointing in the distance.